avanzosc/sale-addons/sale_order_line_commitment_date_and_delivery_address/README.rst

 - **Commitment Date**:

-  - Adds a *Commitment Date* field to sale order lines, which is linked to the commitment date of the sale order.
+  - Adds a *Commitment Date* field to sale order lines, by default, it will take the "Commitment Date" of the sales order.

 - **Delivery Address**: